-Frantic can provide your business with a wide range of CGI (computer-generated imagery) animation services.
+Frantic can provide your business with a wide range of 3D animation services.

 As a leading 3D animation company, we understand the complex workflows and processes required to deliver stunning, photo-realistic promotional animation, from detailed designs to intricate liquid animation.